movingparticle/task-managment/README.md

 # Task Manager App

-This simple command-line app now supports binary attachments for tasks.

-A lightweight HTML interface has been added (see `index.html`, `style.css` and `script.js`).
+This project is a simple task manager built only with HTML, CSS and JavaScript.
-It stores tasks in the browser using `localStorage`, so you can copy the files into CodePen or any static host and manage tasks in the browser.
+Tasks are stored locally in the browser using `localStorage` so you can copy the files to any static host or even CodePen and manage your tasks without a server.

+The interface has three tabs for organising tasks:

+* **Importantes**
+* **Diarias**
+* **Anuales**

+Each task lets you set a start and end date and an optional attachment.
+Use the tabs to switch between categories and view only the tasks for that section.